Is there a Perfect Way to Divorce?

 Step 4 – Working out how to divide your assets

 Once you have worked out where you can both reasonably live, you need to divide any other assets fairly between you.
 This may include pensions, savings and shares or maybe a business.
 The length of the marriage can come into play here, but you should start at a 50/50 division, called the yardstick of equality, and then work up or down depending on what your needs are moving forwards.

-Remember the courts do not look to reward or punish behaviour in a marriage, it is based very much on what your reasonable needs are moving forwards.
-Divorce mediation really help here – to collate your financial disclosures and help you agree how to divide them up fairly for your unique circumstances.
+Remember the courts do not look to reward or punish behavior in a marriage.
+It is based very much on what your reasonable needs are moving forwards.
+Divorce mediation really helps here – to collate your financial disclosures and help you agree on how to divide them up fairly for your unique circumstances.

-Step 5 – Agree any ongoing payments between you
+Step 5 – Agree on any ongoing payments between you

 This falls under two areas, child maintenance and spousal maintenance.